New Build Homes in Sunderland

 - Coastal Living: Sunderland combines seaside charm with urban energy.
 Once a powerhouse of shipbuilding and glassmaking, the city now thrives as a modern waterfront destination.

-- Attractions & Activities: Relax on the sandy shores of Roker and Seaburn beaches, explore the tropical gardens at Sunderland Museum & Winter Gardens, or discover the city’s creative side at the National Glass Centre.
+- Attractions & Activities: Relax on the sandy shores of Roker and Seaburn beaches, explore the tropical gardens at Sunderland Museum and Winter Gardens, or discover the city’s creative side at the National Glass Centre.

 - Strong Education: Sunderland is home to a variety of primary and secondary schools, as well as the University of Sunderland.